-If you’re responsible for looking after people at work, I’m sure workplace wellbeing hasn’t been far from your mind over the last twelve months.
+If you’re responsible for looking after people at work, I’m sure workplace wellbeing hasn’t been far from your mind over the last two years.

 And as a wellbeing coach and workplace psychologist, I know it’s been an urgent priority for organisations everywhere, as they try to support their people through an incredibly challenging period.

 I take an inclusive perspective on wellbeing, viewing it not simply as the absence of illness, but as the opportunity for people to be their best selves at work.
 It therefore encompasses psychological, physical and social wellbeing.
 The old adage of thriving, not just surviving is particularly appropriate here.